aerogear/aerogear-ios-cookbook/Shoot/README.md

 with YYY with you appId and XXX with your client secret.

 ## Google setup (optional)
-Here is the links and detailed setup instructions for GoogleDrive however as I noticed it is quite poorly documented for iOS app.
+Here is the links and detailed setup instructions for Google Drive however as I noticed it is quite poorly documented for iOS app.

 NOTES: This step is optional if your want to try the GoogleDrive app out of the box.
 The client id for 'GoogleDrive' has already been generated and [is available in the app](https://github.com/aerogear/aerogear-ios-cookbook/blob/master/GoogleDrive/GoogleDrive/AGViewController.m#L75).
 However if you want to create your own app, you will have to go through your provider setup instruction.
 Here's how to do it for Google Drive.